kedarnath48/Online-Book-Store/README.md

     This project demonstrates core CRUD functionality using the MVC pattern and serves as a learning foundation for full-stack Java web development.

-URL to access online book store - http://localhost:8080/
+URL to access the online book store - http://localhost:8080/